asauber/kubernetes-proxy-protocol-demo/README.md

 3. Deploy a backend Service with an Ingress resource

-An example backend service manifest.
+The following is an example backend service manifest using an ingress for that domain name.
 We will use `httpbin` which can echo to us our client IP address when we make a request.

 ```
 apiVersion: networking.k8s.io/v1beta1